Leor8a/leor8a.github.io/_pages/curriculum.md

 ## Volunteering and Social Service

 September 2014
-Place: DEVHR - An event where videogame developers met for videogame development.
+Place: DEVHR - Foro Mexicano de profesionales del videojuego.
+An event where videogame developers met for videogame development.
 It's like the mexican E3 Expo.
 I participated by attending the international ponents and by attending the people that went to the event.

 #### Social Service
-2017 all that year
 I did my social service at the University on the Basic Sciences Division at the Linear Algebra department.
-My commissions were to gave grades to the students of Linear Algebra in that Semester of their homeworks.
-In retrospect I think I grade like 120 students per semester and there were 2 homeworks weekly.
+I happend to help a teacher of Linear Algebra on 2017, all that year it was my social service.
+My commissions were to gave grades to the students of Linear Algebra in that two semesters of their homeworks.
+In retrospect I think I grade like 120 students per semester and there were 2 or 3 homeworks to grade weekly.

 ---
 ## Languages

 #### English
-CELE approved that I have the skills for reading comprehension, at the university it's a Bachellor's Degree Pre-Requisit.
+First Certificate Diploma, I'm also preparing myself for the TOEFL exam.
+Approved the CELE Exam for reading comprehension, at the university, it's a Bachellor's Degree Pre-Requisit.